ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 sudo mysql -u root -p
 ```

-* Run the following command to create a user named *donald* with the password *PassWord.1*:
+* Run the following command to create a user named `donald` with the password `PassWord.1`:

 ```bash
 CREATE USER 'donald'@'%' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';
 ```

 *Note that the `%` wildcard after the `@` sign is used to represent any host.
-This means the user "donald" is allowed to connect to the MySQL-Server from any host.*
+This means the user "donald" is allowed to connect to the MySQL Server from any host.*

-* Run the folowing command to create a database called **testing_123**:
+* Run the following command to create a database called `testing_123`:

 ```bash
 CREATE DATABASE testing_123;